COP26 scorecard: Summit leaves the heavy lifting for later

 Negotiations bog down

 As host of the climate conference, the U.K. government had lined up major announcements in the first week of talks.
-These included a methane-reduction pledge by over 100 countries that the U.S. and EU spearheaded, designed to cut emissions of the potent heat-trapping gas by 30% by 2030.
+These included a methane-reduction pledge by over 100 countries that the U.S. and European Union spearheaded, designed to cut emissions of the potent heat-trapping gas by 30% by 2030.

 But the U.S. did not sign on to a U.K.-led statement by more than 40 countries promising to stop building new coal-fired power plants and phase out coal-fired electricity generation over the next few decades, with developing countries afforded a slower transition.
 A separate agreement would channel aid from the U.S. and European countries to South Africa’s electricity sector so it could replace polluting coal plants with renewable sources.

 Another deal was announced on cooperation to halt the destruction of forests and peatlands that store vast amounts of carbon.
-Brazil and Indonesia were among the signatories, and rich countries pledged money to tackle wildfires and support indigenous communities.
+Brazil and Indonesia were among the signatories, and rich countries pledged money to tackle wildfires and support Indigenous communities.
 Critics, though, pointed to similar initiatives at previous climate summits that failed to stop deforestation.

 “You get these promises over and over again.
 But emissions are still going up,” says Kevin Conrad, a negotiator for Papua New Guinea.